Mixail132/EnergyScrapper/README.md

 Python 32 bit should be installed.\
 Firebird driver fdb is needed.\
 The Firebird service called FirebirdServerDefaultInstance should be running on your computer.\
-You dont't need 'Energy Control Center' software running on your computer.
+You don't need 'Energy Control Center' software running on your computer.
+You even don't  need 'Energy Control Center' to be installed on your computer.

 ## Components
 Firebird 2.1.3\